 Or maybe you want something a little brighter for summer.
 LaClare Farms’ Evalon is an aged goat cheese that’s lemony, sharp, and just a little grassy.
 It also took home the U.S. Cheese Championship in 2011 so, needless to say, it’s a real winner.

-While you’re at it, go for something a little more daring.
-It is America after all—we were built on revolution.
-Take a crack at Rogue River Blue, an Oregon original.
-It’s a smoky blue cheese that’s been aged in pear brandy-soaked grape leaves.
+Rogue River Blue, an Oregon original, is a smoky blue cheese that’s been aged in pear brandy-soaked grape leaves.
 Or if you’re more of a funky and creamy cheese explorer, Winnimere from Vermont’s Jasper Hill Farm is an absolute dream.
 It has an unmatched velvety texture while maintaining a distinct woodsy and mushroomy flavor.

 Lastly, when it comes to American cheese, Cowgirl Creamery in Northern California is really pushing the American cheese revolution.
 One taste of their Mt.
 Tam and you’ll be hooked.